AdobeXD/plugin-samples/guides/what-changed.md

 ---

-# Focus Group Release 2
+# _Previous Build:_ Focus Group Release 2

+_Note: some of the release notes here may be obsoleted by changes in the newer release(s) above._

 We modified some of the APIs, added an in-app console log view and replaced the plugin reload mechanism.